The name Pevere arrived in England

 A multitude of spelling variations

 characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England

 also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Peverell, Peverill, Peverley, Peverly, Littleboys and others.

 Early Notables of the Pevere family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Pevere Notables in all our PDF Extended History products and printed products wherever possible.
+Thomas Peverell (died 1419) was an English prelate, Bishop of Ossory...
+Another 33 words (2 lines of text) are included under the topic Early Pevere Notables in all our PDF Extended History products and printed products wherever possible.